Anidetrix/rollup-plugin-styles/README.md

 - Correct relative source paths in extracted sourcemaps
 - Can accept sourcemaps from previous plugins
 - Extracts sourcemaps from loaded files
-- More bug fixes here and there
+- More smaller things that I forgot

 ## Contribute